NVDA vs AMD: Which AI Chip Stock Should You Buy? (December 2025)

 FUNDAMENTAL SCORE: 9/10 Dominant market position (80-90% share) Exceptional margins (75% gross, 60% operating) Reasonable valuation (forward P/E 25x) Best-in-class profitability (107% ROE) Strong product pipeline (Blackwell)

-TECHNICAL SCORE: 5/10 Below both major moving averages RSI at 33 (oversold—potential bounce) 17% below all-time high MACD negative but potentially bottoming
+TECHNICAL SCORE: 5.5/10 Testing key moving averages RSI at 33 (oversold—potential bounce) 13% below all-time high MACD negative but potentially bottoming

 AMD

-FUNDAMENTAL SCORE: 7/10 Strong growth trajectory (+36% revenue) Major partnership wins (OpenAI, Oracle) Improving market position Premium valuation (105x P/E) is concern Lower margins than NVIDIA (54% vs 75%)
+FUNDAMENTAL SCORE: 7/10 Strong growth trajectory (+36% revenue) Major partnership wins (OpenAI, Oracle) Improving market position Adjusted P/E ~40x (GAAP inflated by Xilinx amortization) Lower margins than NVIDIA (54% vs 75%)

 VERDICT: WAIT FOR BETTER ENTRY AMD is a great company at a rich price.
 ENTRY: $180-195 (wait for deeper pullback) STOP LOSS: Below $170 TARGET: $250-280 (requires market share gains)